Trichotillomania

 Physical signs of trichotillomania may include the following:

 For dermatologists who pay close attention to morphology, diagnosing trichotillomania usually is not difficult.
 The general morphology of an individual lesion, showing a geometric shape and incomplete nonscarring alopecia of the involved area, typically identifies the condition (see the images below).
-In longstanding cases, scarring may occur.[21]
+In long-standing cases, scarring may occur.[22]

 View Image